Firearms reform

 Why we are doing this

 Since the Act was passed 40 years ago, it has been changed many times, including in response to events in New Zealand’s history where there were many deaths involving firearms.
-One tragic example of this was on 15 March 2019, where a terrorist attacked worshippers at two Christchurch mosques.
+One tragic example of this was on 15 March 2019, when a terrorist attacked worshippers at two Christchurch mosques.

 Changes to the Act were often made quickly.
-This meant that a thorough review of all the rules in the Act was often not possible at the time.
+This meant that a thorough review of all rules in the Act was often not possible at the time.
 This has resulted in today’s firearms rules being complicated to understand for a range of firearms users, making it hard for some users to know what to do to comply.

 To address this, the Government made a commitment in the Coalition Agreement between the National Party and the ACT Party to reform the firearms system in this Parliamentary term.